-- performed for 12 months (except during frozen ground conditions).
-After the 12th month of permanent cover and no construction activity, inspections may cease until construction activity resumes, or sooner if notified by the District or the LGU. - c) Where work has been suspended due to frozen ground conditions, the inspection and maintenance schedule shall resume within 24 hours after runoff occurs at the site or upon resuming construction, whichever comes first.

-Routine inspections shall include:

-- a) All areas disturbed by construction activity and areas used for storage of materials that are exposed to precipitation. - b) Discharge locations, inaccessible locations, and nearby downstream locations where inspections are practicable. - c) Locations where vehicles enter or exit the site for evidence of off-site sediment tracking.

-Records for each inspection and maintenance activity shall be kept on file with the owner and shall contain the following information:

-- a) Date and time of inspection. - b) Name, title, and qualifications of person(s) conducting inspection. - c) Date, duration, and amount of all rainfall events that produce more than 0.5 inches of rain in a 24-hour period, and whether any discharges occurred. - d) Inspection findings, including corrective action recommendations and implementation dates. - e) Locations of the following: - i.
-Sediment discharges or other pollutants from the site. - ii.
-BMPs that need to be maintained. - iii.
-BMPs that have failed to operate as designed or proven inadequate for a particular location. - iv.
-BMPs that are needed and did not exist at the time of inspection. - f) Documented changes to the erosion and sediment control plan. - g) Inspector's signature.

-An Inspection Log shall be kept by the Owner with the Erosion and Sediment Control Plan for a period of three (3) years from completion of the project.
+1 performed for 12 months (except during frozen ground conditions).
+After the 12th month of 2 permanent cover and no construction activity, inspections may cease until construction 3 activity resumes, or sooner if notified by the District or the LGU.
+4 c) Where work has been suspended due to frozen ground conditions, the inspection and 5 maintenance schedule shall resume within 24 hours after runoff occurs at the site or upon 6 resuming construction, whichever comes first.
+7 Ro utine inspections shall include: 8 a) All areas disturbed by construction activity and areas used for storage of materials that are 9 exposed to precipitation.
+10 b) Discharge locations, inaccessible locations, and nearby downstream locations where 11 inspections are practicable.
+12 c) Locations where vehicles enter or exit the site for evidence of off-site sediment tracking.
+13 Re cords for each inspection and maintenance activity shall be kept on file with the owner and 14 sha all contain the following information: 15 a) Date and time of inspection.
+16 b) Name, title, and qualifications of person(s) conducting inspection.
+17 c) Date, duration, and amount of all rainfall events that produce more than 0.5 inches of rain in 18 a 24-hour period, and whether any discharges occurred.
+19 d) Inspection findings, including corrective action recommendations and implementation dates.
+20 e) Locations of the following: 21 i.
+Sediment discharges or other pollutants from the site.
+22 ii.
+BMPs that need to be maintained.
+23 iii.
+BMPs that have failed to operate as designed or proven inadequate for a particular 24 location.
+25 iv.
+BMPs that are needed and did not exist at the time of inspection.
+26 f) Documented changes to the erosion and sediment control plan.
+27 g) Inspector's signature.
+28 An Ins pection Log shall be kept by the Owner with the Erosion and Sediment Control Plan fora 29 period of three (3) years from completion of the project.
+30 5.4.1.2 2 Maintenance 31 All ma intenance conducted during construction must be recorded in writing, and these records must

-5.4.1.2.2 Maintenance